* U.S. housing starts rise, jobless claims fall more than expected

 * Trade in focus after latest U.S. sanctions on Huawei

-* Oil prices rise as Middle East tensions persist (Updates with close of U.S. markets)
+* Oil prices rise on Middle East tensions (Updates with opening of U.S. markets; changes dateline, previous LONDON)

 By Lewis Krauskopf

-NEW YORK, May 16 (Reuters) - World stock markets were buoyed by deal-making news and solid earnings from Dow components Cisco and Walmart on Thursday while strong economic data pushed U.S. bond yields higher even as investors struggled to make sense of the latest developments in global trade relations.
+NEW YORK, May 16 (Reuters) - World stock markets and U.S. benchmark bond yields gained on Thursday following strong economic data as investors assessed the latest developments in global trade relations.

-A spike in U.S.-China tensions over import tariffs has convulsed markets recently as investors seek to parse statements from government leaders to gauge the direction of negotiations.
+A spike in U.S.-China tensions over import tariffs has convulsed markets recently as investors seek to parse statements from government leaders to gauge the direction of talks.

 U.S. homebuilding increased more than expected in April and activity in the prior month was stronger than initially thought.
 In a separate report, the number of Americans filing applications for unemployment benefits fell more than expected last week.